A Flame That Never Dies:

 • Interest payments on debt are tax-deductible, reducing taxable income and effectively lowering the cost of borrowing.

-3. Predictable Cash Flow Commitments
+3. Predictable Cash Flow Commitments in Debt Financing:

 • Debt financing requires fixed periodic repayments, providing companies with better cash flow control.

-4. Absence of Ownership Dilution
+4. Absence of Ownership Dilution in Debt vs Equity:

 • Financing through debt does not dilute ownership, whereas issuing additional shares reduces control and dividend income for existing shareholders.

-5. Lower Issuance Costs
+5. Lower Issuance Costs of Debt Compared to Equity:

 • Issuing debt is generally cheaper as it involves lower administrative, regulatory, and underwriting costs compared to equity.